NYCPlanning/ud-digital-practice/content/pages/learning/02_udtools-basics.md

 ## Outline

-- Provide an overview of key concepts and recommended practices for urban modeling with UDTools + Rhino
+- **Provide an overview of key concepts and recommended practices for urban modeling with UDTools + Rhino**
-- Tour UDTools’ main interface, the Dashboard, and understand how it relates to other available interfaces for advanced users (Rhino commands, Grasshopper access)
-- Import a site model from the NYC Digital Twin and review the UDTools layer standard
+  - the NYC Digital Twin
-- Define Scenarios and Sites, learn how UDTools uses these to structure space and time and evaluate key zoning concepts
-- Generate a massing for a defined site; understand how development metrics are calculated and previewed
+  - UDTools, extends Rhino to do cool stuff related to urban design and zoning
+    - Connect with the Digital Twin,
+    - “Understand” zoning and urban design concepts,
-- Export data for use in Excel or GIS
+    - Generate zoning-compliant massings for real-world or hypothetical sites,
+    - Produce detailed take-offs of key development scenario metrics.
+  - tools vs methods. not just a "magic tool"
+  - tool ecology  – meant to provide a "kit of parts" that can help solve different problems, rather than just automating a specific task

-- Core concepts
+  - important concepts
-  - Layer standards
+    - layer standard, like AIA CAD guidelines, used to guarantee models people work on are organized the same way so complex models are readable by other people
+    - "smart geometry" – CAD is just shapes, but BIM and GIS rely on the idea of geometry with attributes (properties) and geometry with "methods" - you can ask them questions and ask them to calculate things about themselves. this allows stuff to happen under the hood
-  - "Smart" geometry – like in GIS and BIM, UDTools enhances otherwise "dumb" shapes in Rhino to be able to store information and answer questions based on *what* they are and how they fit into a *context*
+      - UDTools enhances otherwise "dumb" shapes in Rhino to be able to store information and answer questions based on *what* they are and how they fit into a *context*
-  - Defaults/overrides – things are simplified by default but complexity/nuance can be expressed by providing additional information
-- (Recap) DPI documentation page
-    - overview of what's there
-    - how-to guide - mention that this is always going to have the most up-to-date
-    - installation guide
-- Installation
+    - defaults/overrides – things are set up to be as simple as possible but you can also provide more detail/nuance when needed, provided you understand some ground rules and how these need to be defined (covered later)
+  - how to install. this is already running on my machine, but here's how you would do it:
     - prerequisites
     - Rhino 6 running on Mac/PC, either agency desktop or personal computer
     - From DPI documentation page on installation:
       - download
       - unzip
       - choose correct file for your platform
       - double-click, rhino will install
       - note- on windows may need to unblock for windows firewall
       - look at example files
-- (Recap) dashboard overview
+- **Tour UDTools’ main interface, the Dashboard, and understand how it relates to other available interfaces for advanced users (Rhino commands, Grasshopper access)**
+  - this is the UDTools Dashboard, it's the easiest way to interact with UDTools for most tasks
+  - there are two other ways, using the Rhino command line, and through custom grasshopper components, we'll talk about both in future tutorials
-  - the dashboard is like a "remote control" for rhino, it triggers commands and makes changes to your model, reads it and displays information in a more accessibel way
+  - the dashboard is like a "remote control" for rhino, it triggers commands and makes changes to your model, reads it and displays information in a more accessible way. here's what you see:
     - connection indicator
     - guide link
     - report problem link (show how this works)
     - version indicator, in case you don't have it when communicating about problems
     - five tabs, organized left-right as you build and modify a model
   - we'll walk through them one-by one as we model a single site
-- CONTEXT
+- CONTEXT **Import a site model from the NYC Digital Twin and review the UDTools layer standard**
+  - kick off methods/process section. look at diagram/flow chart
   - fetch geometry from the digital twin to give you a site model, base map
   - three options:
     - map only - 2d map things only (no 3d buildings or ground)